Do it in order, or make your own way around Sheffield’s city centre. It’s your party. Venues listed A to Z.

 Nearly thirty years ago the Fat Cat introduced Sheffield to the concept of a constantly changing range of guest beers, and this is still the philosophy of the pub today.
 As the Kelham Island Brewery tap, you’ll find their Pale Rider and Best Bitter regularly on the bar – along with a great selection from around the country.
 Great beer garden.
 Situated next to the Kelham Island Brewery.

-Here you’ll find 14 hand pulled ales including their house beers (from local brewery The Brew Company) and a constantly changing range of guests from craft breweries across the country.
+Here you’ll find 14 hand pulled ales including their house beers (from local brewery Exit 33) and a constantly changing range of guests from craft breweries across the country.
+Often wins the CAMRA crown of best local real cider offering, if you fancy a break from all that lovely cask ale.

 Kelham Island Tavern

 The Sheffield CAMRA Pub of the Year multiple times has 13 ales on the bar – including milds, porters and stouts.
-Local regulars include Abbeydale’s Deception, Acorn’s Barnsley Bitter and Bradfield’s Farmer’s Blonde.
+Local regulars include now linked brewery Blue Bee, Abbeydale’s Deception, Acorn’s Barnsley Bitter and Bradfield’s Farmer’s Blonde.
+Superb pork pies available at the bar to pair with your glass of ale.

-This gateway to the notorious Kelham Island beer trail houses 18 taps split across cask and keg.
+This gateway to the beer-torious Kelham Island beer trail houses 18 taps split across cask and keg.
 Abbeydale Brewery’s Deception 4.1% is the regular ale and American guest beers feature heavily on the five crafty keg taps.
 The bottle assortment hits the 50 plus mark – look out for some exclusive rarities.
+Grab a sustaining 90p cheese butty from the bar (if you’re lucky enough to find any left!).

 The pubs listed below are in varying residential areas of Sheffield (Ecclesall, Netheredge, Kelham Island, Broomhill, Abbeydale and more), all with good public transport infrastructure and not far in a taxi ride!